 If the licence is non-exclusive, the franchisor may operate or grant franchises to other franchisees to operate in the territory.

 If the licence is exclusive, the franchisor will not operate or grant franchises to other franchisees to operate in the territory.
 However, the franchisor is likely to reserve rights, for example the right to sell goods and services online.

 The franchise agreement will set out what is required by the franchisor, for example

 - what advertising and promotion is to be undertaken,

 - what support is to be given.

-These terms set out what is required by the franchisee, for example
+The franchise agreement will also set out what is required by the franchisee, for example

 - the services to be provided,

 - the manuals to be followed,